Chili Con Carne (Beef Chili)

 How to Store and Reheat Leftovers

-• To store, place the chili in a covered, airtight container in the refrigerator.
-Consume within 4 days.
+• To refrigerate, store the chili in a covered airtight container and keep it in the refrigerator for 3-4 days.

 • To reheat, heat the chili on the stovetop on low heat, stirring occasionally, until it’s heated throughout.